Flower - Larkspur (signifies good luck and humor)

 New Friends Day - Today plan something with a casual acquaintance that you like but haven't yet taken the time to get to know better.
 You may end up with a new friend.
-See Friendship Poems and Quotes.
+See Friendship Quotes.

 National Raspberry Cake Day

 Colt 45 Day - Samuel Colt was born on this day in 1814 in Hartford, Connecticut.
 He invented the Colt 45 revolver and other firearms.
 Also see Sam Colt: The Forgotten History of America's Legendary Firearms Inventor and Manufacturer and Hunting Poems and Quotes.